 According to the theory of efficient markets, where independent news flows freely and markets are fairly valued, it is impossible to “beat the market” through expert stock selection.
 Left to their own devices, markets would probably be nothing but rational, with trading wholly justified by universally available information.

-However, there is a gap between what should be and what is, between decisions made in a theoretical marketplace that seeks to optimize a rational outcome and decisions made by human beings—with all their fear, greed, vulnerabilities, egos, and weaknesses.
+However, there is a gap between what should be and what is, concerning decisions made in a theoretical marketplace that seek to optimize a rational outcome and decisions made by human beings—with all their fear, greed, vulnerabilities, egos, and weaknesses.